Mustangs Hope To Build On Record-Breaking Indoor Season

 Cathy Casey is in her 11th year (2002-present) at SMU, becoming head cross country coach eight years ago in 2005.
 She is also an assistant track and field coach.

-Casey has played a pivotal role in the Mustangs' swift rise to national prominence in cross country, winning four Conference USA championships.
-During the championship seasons, she earned C-USA Coach of the Year honors each time.
-In addition, Casey has also led the Mustangs to two top 25 finishes at the NCAA Cross Country Championships in the last three years as well.
+Casey has played a pivotal role in the Mustangs' swift rise to national prominence in cross country, winning five Conference championships (C-USA, 4 & American Ahtletic Conference,1) in the last six years.
+During each the championship season, she earned Coach of the Year honors.

 On the track, Casey specializes in the development of middle and long distance athletes.